22 ways to save energy in the workplace

 - Take the brightness down a notch.
 Dimmed lights use less electricity, and can be linked to sensors that turn up the light as the daylight outside decreases

 - Use focused lighting.
 If you don’t need to light the whole room, just light the area you’re working at

 - Treat sources of draughts before spending money on heating, ventilation or cooling systems

 - Repair any damage.
 Holes and gaps around walls, windows, doors and skylights should be fixed straight away

 - Use loft and cavity wall insulation.
 A building can lose up to 40% of heat through its roof

 - If you don’t have it already, fit double glazing.
 You can also use curtains and blinds to help prevent heat loss.

 - Get an energy audit.
-Lots of utilities companies offer free audits to help you identify ways to save.
+Lots of utility companies offer free audits to help you identify ways to save

 - Use a timer system to programme controls on heating, lighting, appliances and more.
 Even better, look into a smart building management system that automates control depending on occupancy – for example, switching off lights when the last person leaves a room.